Painters

 Primary sources

-1. Rudolf Schick.
-Diary entries on Arnold Böcklin, 1866-1869, 1869 (German) [diary].
+1. Rudolf Schick, Diary entries on Arnold Böcklin, 1866–1869, 1869.
 Schick was a young German painter who spent three years working closely with Böcklin in Rome.
-His diary is the principal first-hand technical source on Böcklin's Leimfarbe-then-oil sequence, the daily studio routine, and the iterative multi-version working method.
+His diary is the principal first-hand technical source on the Leimfarbe-then-oil sequence, the daily studio routine, and the iterative multi-version method.

-2. Patrick Dietemann and Wibke Neugebauer.
-A Colloidal Description of Arnold Böcklin's Painting Villa am Meer II (1865), 2014 [archival].
-Doerner Institut Munich technical analysis of a single Böcklin panel as a case study.
-Identifies the full binder complexity—glue-size distemper, egg-oil emulsion, dammar resin—and documents the specific sequence of layer application.
+2. Patrick Dietemann and Wibke Neugebauer, A Colloidal Description of Arnold Böcklin's Painting Villa am Meer II (1865), 2014.
+Doerner Institut Munich technical analysis.
+Identifies the full binder complexity — glue-size distemper, egg-oil emulsion, dammar resin.

-3. Count Adolf Friedrich von Schack Gallery Records, Munich (German) [archival].
-The Munich gallery of Count Schack, Böcklin's principal patron in the 1860s, which commissioned and preserved a large body of his early work.
-The records document the specific patron-commissions and the prices Böcklin commanded across his career.
+3. Count Adolf Friedrich von Schack Gallery Records, Munich.
+The Munich gallery of Count Schack, Böcklin's principal patron in the 1860s.

-4. J. Paul Getty Museum Curatorial Archive, Arnold Böcklin files [archival].
-The Getty's curatorial research files on the Böcklin holdings, which include cross-referenced technical studies and provenance documentation for the American-collection paintings.
+4. J. Paul Getty Museum Curatorial Archive, Arnold Böcklin files.
+Curatorial research files on the Getty's Böcklin holdings.